Frontend Architectural choices

 - API-first Rails app serving a JSON REST API under

-consumed by the SPA.- See
+/api/v1consumed by the SPA.- See

-for the full map.
+config/routes.rbfor the full map.
 Major domains include: Locations, NDCs (texts, SDG linkages, content_overview), LTS, Net-zero, Country profile, Historical emissions, Socioeconomics, Quantifications, Metadata, Timeline, Stories, LSE Laws & Policies, Notifications, Key Visualizations, Zip files.
-Downloadable CSV/ZIP endpoints live under the/api/v1/data/*
+Downloadable CSV/ZIP endpoints live under the/api/v1/data/*namespaces. - Controllers live in

-, backed by AR models inapp/models/**
+app/controllers/api/v1/**, backed by AR models inapp/models/**and JSON serializers inapp/serializers/api/v1/**.

 - See